Amy Miner, ACMHC

-Amy Miner, LCMHC, is a creative therapist with four years’ clinical experience, although the foundation for this second career began nearly 20 years ago.
-Amy’s first career was in law enforcement; much of it was spent as a persons’ crimes investigator (focusing on child abuse, sex crimes, domestic violence, etc.) Her time as a patrol officer and detective fueled her desire to shift focus from addressing the crises alone to the healing and growth that can follow.
+Amy Miner, LCMHC is a creative therapist who joined Youth Care in 2013 after a twenty-year career in law enforcement.
+Her time as a patrol officer and detective fueled her desire to shift focus from addressing the crises alone to the healing and growth that can follow.

-Amy is a systems theorist at heart and believes that when a family heals together, there is greater likelihood of first order/ lasting change.
-She uses a myriad of interventions and theories, based on the client’s needs, including: DBT, expressive art therapy, experiential interventions, emotion-focused therapy, CBT and ACT.
+Amy is a systems theorist at heart and believes that when a family heals together, there is a greater likelihood of first order/ lasting change.
+She uses a myriad of interventions and theories, based on the client’s needs, including DBT, expressive art therapy, experiential interventions, emotion-focused therapy, CBT, and ACT.
 Amy draws heavily on the transactional relationship inherent in a working therapeutic alliance as an agent for change; as well as metaphors and a great deal of humor/easy manner.

 Amy earned an associate’s degree from Salt Lake Community College and later a bachelor’s degree from Weber State University.
 She went on to earn a master’s degree from Argosy University.
 DBT, CBT, ACT, motivational interviewing, and expressive therapies are among theories and therapies in which she has received training and experience.